shellster/keepass-sftp-sync/README.md

 As of verion 2.2, this plugin supports authentication via SSH Private Key.
 There are some pitfalls with this authentication method.
 Please read this section carefully.

 The SSHNet library (the SSH library this plugin uses) only supports an older SSH Private Key format.
 If you use ssh-keygen to create your key IT MOST LIKELY WILL NOT WORK directly.
-This may be fixed as of 2.3 and the update of SSH.NET, so test first before following the rest of the directions in this section.

 To convert your key to a format that this plugin can use, load your private key into PuttyGen (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), then click `Conversions -> Export OpenSSH key`.